-Recently, the publishing forum Bookmachine interviewed a selection of industry experts about the software they used for work.
-They asked me about InDesign, the programme I use most.
+Recently, the publishing forum Bookmachine interviewed a selection of industry experts about the software they used most frequently for work.
+Here, Annette Peppis gives away some tips for using InDesign.

 1) How frequently do you use InDesign and when did you start using it regularly?

 I use InDesign every day (and Photoshop/Illustrator occasionally).
-I switched over from using Quark XPress in 2004; I attended an in-house course at BBC Books (where I worked at the time) on transitioning from Quark to InDesign.
+I switched over from using Quark XPress in 2004 when I attended an in-house course at BBC Books (where I worked at the time) on transitioning from Quark to InDesign.
 Almost immediately, I was hooked.

 2) What methods do you use to keep updated and improve on your skills?

 I am a Creative Cloud user, so have access to the latest updates.
-However, I only update occasionally as the latest versions often have bugs when they are first launched.
 I improve my skills by googling things that I don’t know how to do and then following tutorials.
-Adobe have quite a good Help section, but I often prefer to follow tutorials on YouTube.
+Adobe have a very good Help section, but I sometimes prefer to follow tutorials on YouTube.

-3) Would you mind sharing a top trick with us?
+3) Would you mind sharing one of your top tips for using InDesign with us?

 Always use style sheets.
 You will save yourself time, save your clients money, and make it easier for others to follow your styling.
 InDesign provides Paragraph style sheets (for overall formatting of typography), Character style sheets (to apply to individual characters or groups of words) and Object style sheets (so you can set the style of boxes, for example).
 If a global style change needs to be made, altering the style sheet will alter every instance within your document.